 The latter is one of the best infotainment systems around, and while it might not have the wow factor of the Mercedes-Benz A-Class’s equivalent MBUX, the level of all-round polish in the infotainment is impressive.
 We really like having a choice between the rotary dial, touchscreen and voice - it caters for all preferences.
 The voice recognition system works really well, too (you can do everything from change radio stations, input sat-nav instructions and even change the colour of the interior lights).

-Like the new 3-series, there’s a fairly button-heavy design around the 1’s centre console (the whole cabin is very similar to its saloon car bigger brother), but the upside is there are plenty of physical switches for the crucial controls.
+Like the 3-series, there’s a fairly button-heavy design around the 1’s centre console (the whole cabin is very similar to its saloon car bigger brother), but the upside is there are plenty of physical switches for the crucial controls.
 You can also use BMW’s in-built personal assistant to adjust the temperature, navigate to the nearest pizza restaurant or request a spontaneous joke if you’re in the kind of mood to share a laugh with a faceless robot.
 Think a slightly less capable Siri, but for cars.
-Gesture control also debuts on the new 2020 1-series.

-Ah, you mean the rear-wheel drive bit?
-Well, it’s gone.
-And by the looks of things it’s gone for good.
-Depending on which flavour you get your 1-series in, it’s going to be either front- or all-wheel drive.
+The RWD is gone and it's not coming back for the 1-series in.
 For a small section of buyers – most likely those who think their 118d M Sport is a performance car – this will no doubt be the end of the world.
-However, for the rest of us (eg those who just want a quality premium hatchback) this will be about as inconsequential as changing the breed of cow the dashboard leather is taken from.
+However, for the rest of us (e.g those who just want a quality premium hatchback) this will be about as inconsequential as changing the breed of cow the dashboard leather is taken from.